top of page

 Michaella Moysi

-Michaella obtained her MSc from the University of Reading.
-Michaella is now studying patterns of endemism in birds breeding in Cyprus.
-She is exploring the extent of differentiation of species breeding in Cyprus with their counterparts on the continent, and other islands in the Mediterranean, as well as the genetic diversity and structure of breeding populations in Cyprus using population genomics approaches.
-Michaella has also led our molecular labwork and contributed towards several papers in the lab.
+Michaella completed her PhD here in the lab, studying patterns of endemism in birds breeding in Cyprus.
+She explored the extent of differentiation of species breeding in Cyprus with their counterparts on the continent, and other islands in the Mediterranean, as well as the genetic diversity and structure of breeding populations in Cyprus using population genomics approaches.
+Michaella has also led our molecular labwork and contributed towards several papers in the lab, and continues to participate in several ongoing projects as a postdoc.

 Bridget Ogolowa